LeoLmx/sportsstats-sql/README.md

 The course is divided into Milestones:

-Milestone 1 - Data Analysis: Choose you dataset, your hypotheses and preliminarily data analysis Milestone 2 - Descriptive Stats: First queries, answering your questions Milestone 3 - Beyond Descriptive Stats: Expanding your questions, new connections, Pearson Correlation Milestone 3 - Presenting Your Findings (Storytelling): This whole notebook will be the Milestone 3
+1. **Milestone 1** - Data Analysis: Choose you dataset, your hypotheses and preliminarily data analysis.
+2. **Milestone 2** - Descriptive Stats: First queries, answering your questions
+3. **Milestone 3** - Beyond Descriptive Stats: Expanding your questions, new connections, Pearson Correlation
+4. **Milestone 3** - Presenting Your Findings (Storytelling): This whole notebook will be the Milestone 3